aleph2c/miros/doc/batterychargingexample.rst

     :align: center

-We show him the diagram, and say, "Listen, some stuff is missing on this, but I just want you to look at how the current and voltage is sampled, and how the control systems are set up."
-He says, "Ok, show me."
+We show him the diagram, and say, "Listen, some stuff is missing on this, but I just want you to look at how the current and voltage are sampled, and how the control systems are set up."
+He says, :new_spec:`Ok, show me.`

 You say, "In the entry stage we create three different named pulses that repeat forever, or until the charging state is exited.
 The chart can react to these named pulses and change state, or just run some code."
-He says, "keep going."
+I pause and look at him, he says, :new_spec:`Keep going.`

-Alright, see that ``Sample_Current`` pulse, it will fire forever with a period of ``cur_in_sec`` which we will probably just set to 0.5 seconds, but we can tune it, we can make this something else if we need to.
+"Alright, see that ``Sample_Current`` pulse, it will fire forever with a period of ``cur_in_sec`` which we will probably just set to 0.5 seconds, but we can tune it, we can make this something else if we need to."

-The ``Sample_Current`` and ``Sample_Voltage`` events will be sent at the chart and the chart will react to them, but in our case, we just hook these signals to sample the current and voltage.
-The chart won't actually change state when these events are seen by it, it will just use the events to update a ``curr`` and ``volt`` attribute in it's data structure so these values can be kept fresh enough that the chart can make good decisions with the information.
+"The ``Sample_Current`` and ``Sample_Voltage`` events will be sent at the chart and the chart will react to them, but in our case, we just hook these signals to sample the current and voltage.
+The chart won't actually change state when these events are seen by it, it will just use the events to update a ``curr`` and ``volt`` attribute in it's data structure so these values can be kept fresh enough that the chart can make good decisions with the information."

-Does that make sense?
-"Yeah, it's just a timer right?"
-You answer, "Yeah, but look there is another one, called ``Pulse``, it's not wired up yet, but soon it will be the thing that drives the chart's decisions"
+"Does that make sense?"  :new_spec:`Yeah, it's just a timer right?`  You answer, "Yeah, but look there is another one, called ``Pulse``, it's not wired up yet, but soon it will be the thing that drives the chart's decisions"

-Now I'll show you how the controllers are set up.
+"Now I'll show you how the controllers are set up.
 After the charging state is entered, it will set up these pulses, then it will enter the bulk state.
-When it enters the ``constant_current_state``, it sets the control system to use the ``CurrentControlSystem`` and then when it enters the bulk state, it sets the reference of this control system to be ``battery_spec.ref_amps`` from our data model.
+When it enters the ``constant_current_state``, it sets the control system to use the ``CurrentControlSystem`` and then when it enters the bulk state, it sets the reference of this control system to be ``battery_spec.ref_amps`` from our data model."

-He looks at it for a while, and say, "Yeah, this is what I wanted, ok, yeah, I get it.
-How do I get into the other states?"
-I haven't set that up yet, but suppose we were to enter the ``absorption`` state, we would first have to enter the ``constant_voltage_state``.
+He looks at it for a while, and says, :new_spec:`Yeah, this is what I wanted, ok, yeah, I get it.
+How do I get into the other states?`  "I haven't set that up yet, but suppose we were to enter the ``absorption`` state, we would first have to enter the ``constant_voltage_state``.
 This would cause our control system to change, we would detach the current control system, and attach the voltage control system.
-We would then use all of that control system's ``kp``, ``ki`` and ``kd`` parameters.
-"Yeah, ok, good, this is what I wanted".
+We would then use all of that control system's ``kp``, ``ki`` and ``kd`` parameters."  :new_spec:`Yeah, ok, good, this is what I wanted.`

-Things seem to be coming together, so we go back and work on our spec:
+Things seem to be coming together, so we go back and work on our spec, teasing apart our high level descriptions from our technical design.

 ----

 Specification iteration 3:

+**High level Specification (3)**

 * This product will be a three stage charger with an equalization feature.
 * The charger has two control systems: constant current and constant voltage.